FC Barcelona: 1940–1957: Post-war, and start of Franco's regime

 A prolific forward, László Kubala led Barcelona to success in the 1950s.
-His statue is built outside Camp Nou.
+His statue is built outside the Camp Nou.

 In 1943, Barcelona faced rivals Real Madrid in the semi-finals of Copa del Generalísimo (now the Copa del Rey).
 The first match at Les Corts was won by Barcelona 3–0.
 Real Madrid comfortably won the second leg, beating Barcelona 11–1.
-According to football writer Sid Lowe, "There have been relatively few mentions of the game [since] and it is not a result that has been particularly celebrated in Madrid.
+According to football writer Sid Lowe: "There have been relatively few mentions of the game [since] and it is not a result that has been particularly celebrated in Madrid.
 Indeed, the 11–1 occupies a far more prominent place in Barcelona's history.
 This was the game that first formed the identification of Madrid as the team of the dictatorship and Barcelona as its victims."
 It has been alleged by local journalist Paco Aguilar that Barcelona's players were threatened by police in the changing room, though nothing was ever proven.

 Despite the difficult political situation, CF Barcelona enjoyed considerable success during the 1940s and 1950s.
 In 1945, with Josep Samitier as coach and players like César, Ramallets and Velasco, they won La Liga for the first time since 1929.
 They added two more titles in 1948 and 1949.
 In 1949, they also won the first Copa Latina.
 In June 1950, Barcelona signed László Kubala, who was to be an important figure at the club.

 On a rainy Sunday of 1951, the crowd left Les Corts stadium after a 2–1 win against Santander by foot, refusing to catch any trams, and surprising the Francoist authorities.
 A tram strike was taking place in Barcelona, and it received the support of blaugrana fans.
 Events like this made CF Barcelona represent much more than just Catalonia.
 Many progressive Spaniards saw the club as a staunch defender of rights and freedoms.

 Coach Ferdinand Daučík and László Kubala led the team to five different trophies in 1952.
 These were La Liga, the Copa del Generalísimo, the Copa Latina, the Copa Eva Duarte, and the Copa Martini & Rossi.
 In 1953, the club won La Liga and the Copa del Generalísimo again.